david-wolgemuth/david-wolgemuth.github.io/_posts/2018-06-02-artists-you-may-like.md

 layout: post
 title:  Artists You May Like
 date:   2018-06-02
-categories: sql data_structures algorithms rails
+tags: sql data_structures algorithms rails
 ---

 Because you like "Hans Zimmer", you may also like "Harry Gregson-Williams."
 How did you know that Spotify??